whenIBounce/Ruby-Koans/things_to_remember.md

     assert_equal "Hello, World", original_string
    ```

-    <mark>THINK ABOUT IT</mark>
+> :bulb:THINK ABOUT IT

-    Ruby programmers tend to **favor the shovel operator (`<<`) over the
+> Ruby programmers tend to **favor the shovel operator (`<<`) over the
-    plus equals operator (`+=`)** when building up strings.
+> plus equals operator (`+=`)** when building up strings.
 Why?

-    When you use the `+=` operator,
-    Ruby creates a new string
+> When you use the `+=` operator, Ruby creates a new string
-    that is the concatenation of the two operands,
+> that is the concatenation of the two operands,
-    then assigns this new string to the variable on the left.
+> then assigns this new string to the variable on the left.
-    This can be slower and use more memory
+> This can be slower and use more memory
-    when dealing with large strings or
+> when dealing with large strings or
-    performing the operation many times,
+> performing the operation many times,
-    because it creates a lot of temporary string objects.
+> because it creates a lot of temporary string objects.

-    On the other hand,
-    the `<<` operator modifies the original string,
+> *On the other hand,* the `<<` operator **modifies the original string**,
-    adding the second string to the end of it.
+> adding the second string to the end of it.
-    This is generally faster and uses less memory,
+> This is generally faster and uses less memory,
-    because it doesn't need to create any new strings.
+> because it doesn't need to create any new strings.

 # `about_symbols`
- ## ==Method names in Ruby automatically become symbols==
+ ## Method names in Ruby automatically become symbols

  ```Ruby
    def test_method_names_become_symbols